 When pet waste is left on lawns, trails or sidewalks, rain washes it into the city’s storm drains that lead straight to our local streams.
 Pet waste can harm water quality:

 - Decomposing pet waste uses up oxygen that fish and plants need.

-- Pet waste contains nutrients that encourage algae to grow in streams.
+- Pet waste encourages algae to grow in streams.

 - Pet waste contains bacteria and parasites that can be harmful to people and animal.